Synthetic Data Generation with Lorenzetti for Time Series Anomaly Detection in High-Energy Physics Calorimeters: Introduction

 The timely detection of detector issues is an important challenge for Data Quality Monitoring (DQM) at High Energy Physics (HEP) experiments and requires substantial human input.
 The application of Time Series Anomaly Detection (TSAD) techniques to the problem might relieve some of this workload.
 Furthermore, many datasets used for TSAD suffer from unreliable or scarce labels.
 We propose injecting artificial detector defects in the calorimeter simulated by the \texttt{Lorenzetti} Simulator~\cite{araujo_lorenzetti_2023}.
 The synthetic defects allow us to systematically compare the effectiveness and sensitivity of various anomaly detection methods based on deep learning.

-Deep learning–based TSAD methods are only starting to be applied to fundamental physics, as many phenomena are time-invariant or lack precise timing due to detector effects.\\ At the LHC, collisions are considered permutation-invariant, but detector readout introduces temporal dependencies.
+Deep learning–based TSAD methods have only recently been applied to fundamental physics, as many phenomena are time-invariant or lack precise timing due to detector effects.\\ At the LHC, collisions are considered permutation-invariant, but detector readout introduces temporal dependencies.
 This makes TSAD promising for DQM, a key task for the experiments, and is especially relevant with the upcoming upgrade of the LHC that will lead to a significant increase in the data-taking rate.
-Recent work on DQM includes a CNN autoencoder for CMS electromagnetic calorimeter ~\cite{cmsecalcollaborationAutoencoderBasedAnomalyDetection2024}, a TSAD approach for ATLAS data acquisition~\cite{stehle_deephydra_2024}, and an LSTM-autoencoder for the ATLAS LAr calorimeter~\cite{atlas_collaboration_autoencoder-based_2024}.
+Recent work on DQM with ATLAS~\cite{atlas_collaboration_atlas_2008} includes a TSAD approach for ATLAS data acquisition~\cite{stehle_deephydra_2024} and an LSTM-autoencoder for the ATLAS LAr calorimeter~\cite{atlas_collaboration_autoencoder-based_2024}.
+CMS~\cite{cms_collaboration_cms_2008} has investigated various supervised and unsupervised approaches to DQM~\cite{wachirapusitan_machine_2023, pol_detector_2018, pol_machine_2020}, developed a CNN autoencoder for CMS electromagnetic calorimeter~\cite{cmsecalcollaborationAutoencoderBasedAnomalyDetection2024}, and implemented an automated DQM approached using statistical and machine learning tests~\cite{brinkerhoff2025anomalydetectionautomateddata}.